jarodms/ionic-fontawesome-icons/README.md

 Example Ionic app which uses FontAwesome icons

 1) Uses the ionic starter template `tabs`
+2) Uses FontAwesome 4.7.0; Ionic 3.9.2
-2) Added a simple spinning cog on the Home screen
+3) Added a simple spinning cog on the Home screen
-3) Tab icons are using custom icons, which extend FontAwesome icons.
+4) Tab icons are using custom icons, which extend FontAwesome icons.
 Property is set in tabs.html as `tabIcon="custom-home"`